 Visit the IRS Economic Impact Payment Information Center for answers to common questions.

-Questions about stimulus payments are on the IRS website in the Economic Impact Payment Information Center and for those on Social Security or retired railroad workers and veterans.
+Questions about stimulus payments are on the IRS website in the Economic Impact Payment Information Center (in English and Spanish) and for those on Social Security or retired railroad workers and veterans.
 CBPP has resources to support EIP outreach work, including flyers, press release templates, FAQs, and additional outreach tools.
 Please also spread the word that people who received an EIP prepaid card should activate it or replace it to receive their money.

 - Center for Budget and Policy Priorities: Stimulus Payments Outreach Resources

 - NCLC: The EIP Stimulus Payment Prepaid Card: Not a Scam; How to Avoid Fees (sample card and mailer)